mikecarlton/bluekvm/README.md

 ```

 ## blueutil
-To monitor Bluetooth connections will will use [blueutil](https://github.com/toy/blueutil).
+To monitor Bluetooth connections we will use [blueutil](https://github.com/toy/blueutil).

 To install this, just do: